The Ageless Purpose of God

 The Love Story of the Bible

-God’s purpose appears throughout Scripture as a love story that is repeated time and time again.
+God’s purpose appears throughout Scripture as a love story and repeats it time and time again.

 Whilst I was aware of this dimly, it took my recent reading of Frank Viola’s “From Eternity to Here” to gel these thoughts together.
 I can’t recommend Frank’s book too strongly.
 It really annunciates God’s purpose to expand God’s community in love.